 SPF -all or ~all: what's the difference, and which to choose

 At the end of almost every SPF record sits a small mechanism that changes everything: -all, ~all, sometimes ?all or — disaster — +all.
-It's the terminal qualifier: it tells the receiving server what to do with a message whose IP appears in none of your record's mechanisms.
+It's the terminal qualifier: it tells the receiving server what to do with a message whose IP appears in none of the record's mechanisms.
 The choice between -all and ~all comes up endlessly, and it's surrounded by confusion.
-This guide explains exactly what each qualifier means, what receivers do with it, how they interact with DMARC, and which one you should publish.
+This guide explains exactly what each qualifier means, what receivers do with it, how they interact with DMARC, and which one deserves to be published.

 The four qualifiers, explained

-In front of all (which "catches" everything that didn't match earlier), you place a symbol that defines its meaning:
+In front of all (which "catches" everything that didn't match earlier) sits a symbol that defines its meaning:

 What receivers do with it